shyim/shyim.me/blog/2020-10-16-shopware-development-environment-windows.md

 tags: [shopware]
 ---

-At work I mostly use Linux, but at home I prefer Windows due to gaming.
+At work I use Linux, but at home I prefer Windows due to gaming.
 In this short Tutorial I would like to share my Windows setup with you.

 ## My recommended setup includes: